aunum/log/README.md

-# logger
+# log

-A simple logger.
+A simple logger for Go with rich data structure support.